ignite/cli/docs/guide/loan.md

 starport s message repay-loan id:uint
 ```

-Repay-loan is a message used by borrower to return the money which needs only 1 parameter: id.
-We also pass type - that is unsigned integer (uint) to save conversion time from string to uint
+`Repay-loan` is a message used by borrower to return the money.

 ```bash
 starport s message liquidate-loan id:uint
 ```

-`Liquidate-loan` is a message used by lender to liquidate the loan in case of loan not payed by borrower
+`Liquidate-loan` is a message used by lender to liquidate the loan in case of loan not payed by borrower.

 ```bash